JuliaFEM/juliafem.github.io/packages/000096285247_nodenumbering.md

 title: NodeNumbering.jl
 ---

-A package to renumber FE nodes
+NodeNumbering is a repository of JuliaFEM to renumber FE nodes with the Reverse Cuthill-McKee algorithm.